nagasudhirpulla/atc_reports/README.md

 * For daily report the date range will be 0 to 24 hrs of date input
 * For weekly report the date range will be 0 hrs of the week start date (Monday) to 24 hrs of week end date (Sunday) of date input
 * For monthly report the date range will be 0 hrs of the month start date to 24 hrs of month end date of date input

+### Excel data source
+* If excel data source is being used, make sure that left most column is the timestamps column
+* The headers should match the pnt ids in the ```entities``` section of the config file
+* Currently sorting by timestamps is not taken care of in excel data fetching